JackPu/daycaca/README.md

 # core-canvas-image-helper
-a pure JS library to handle image via canvas
+A pure JavaScript library to handle image via canvas.

-### How to use
+## How to use

 ``` bash
 npm install core-canvas-image-helper -save